SemanticMediaWiki/SummaryCards/README.md

 [![Packagist download count](https://poser.pugx.org/mediawiki/summary-cards/d/total.png)](https://packagist.org/packages/mediawiki/summary-cards)
 [![Dependency Status](https://www.versioneye.com/php/mediawiki:summary-cards/badge.png)](https://www.versioneye.com/php/mediawiki:summary-cards)

-Summary Cards (a.k.a SUC) is a simple extension for displaying content summaries on hovered links.
+Summary Cards (a.k.a SUC) is a simple extension for displaying distinct content summaries on hovered links.

-The content of a Summary Card on a hovered link is created by a template that is assigned to the namespace the link belongs and requested via [Ajax][ajax].
+The content of a Summary Card is created by a template is assigned to the namespace of the hovered link and requested via [Ajax][ajax].

 The extension does not require [Semantic MediaWiki][smw] but it is highly recommended to use them together in order for summaries to generate individual content (e.g. property